Weighted function spaces: convolutors, multipliers, and mollifiers: Translation-invariant Banach function spaces

 We consider function spaces that are invariant and bounded under translation, which will serve as the building blocks of our theory.
 These spaces govern the global behavior of the functions we study.
-Our definition, which also appears in~\cite{D-N-V-InclRelGSSp}, is inspired by the Banach function spaces employed in the coorbit theory of Feichtinger and Gr\"ochenig~\cite{F-G-BanachSpIntGroupRepAtomicDecomp}.

 The translation of a function $f$ by a vector $x \in \R^d$ is defined as

 and the reflection of $f$ about the origin is defined as